partum/website/README.md

 changes:
--got rid of table because I'm not used to that layout method -moving styling to css file
+-got rid of table because I'm not used to that layout method -moving most of the styling to css file
 -moving scripts to js file
 -creating a reusable function